 If your laundry room is still humid, then you can run a fan to dry out the air or buy a dehumidifier.

-Should I be using a washing machine tub cleaner to prevent washing machine smells after cleaning?
+Should I be using a washing machine tub cleaner?

 Most of the time, using baking soda and vinegar will work okay.
 However, sometimes it’s best to use a specialized washing machine tub cleaner to make sure that it’s as clean as possible.